All of It

 Yet Another Form of the Deep End

 Writing Maxwell’s equations in one of the above two forms is really a simplification.
-Both the integral form and the differential form are vector equations and they save you having to write out the full 8 Maxwell equations for the E and B fields in all three dimensions.
+Both the integral form and the differential form are vector equations and they save you having to write out the full 8 Maxwell equations for the and fields in all three dimensions.

 [su_spoiler title=”8 ‘Original’ Maxwell Equations” style=”fancy”]